Assessment Notices

 Board of Equalization/Formal Review

 The Board of Equalization takes appeals on Real Estate and Tangible Personal Property for the current year with the purpose of equalizing assessments throughout Jackson County.
 If you disagree with your property assessment, you have the right to appeal the market value on your assessment to the Jackson County Board of Equalization.
-Board of Equalization (BOE) appeals can be filed here beginning May 1st.
+The deadline to file a Board of Equalization (BOE) appeal was July 31, 2023.

 How Assessment Works (VIDEO)